jacquev6/Patty/README.md

 These files contain secret environment variables that must not be stored in the repository (API keys, AIM credentials, *etc.*).
 The template files will point you at the documentation about what values to put in these files.

+It will also ask you to add some `*.pt` model files in the repository.
+You can get these files from the project maintainers.

 You can then visit http://localhost:8080/.
 The password is `password`.